 Digital must achieve key business goals: conversion of a community to leads, member retention, recruitment, etc. If the speaker only knows Social Media, then they won’t know how to connect it to other marketing and technology processes and systems, let alone corporate strategy.
 (I have decades of advising senior leadership on digital strategy… and also implementing enterprise-scale web sites, marketing automation systems, and CRM.)

 A speaker who is an expert in the area should also be using the tools.
 If not, then whatever they say is probably just theory.
-Pay particular attention to their blog, but also check them out on LinkedIn, Facebook, YouTube, Twitter, etc. Google them, and see how often they come up, and where they appear.
+Pay particular attention to their podcast and blog, but also check them out on LinkedIn, Facebook, YouTube, Twitter, etc. Google them, and see how often they come up, and where they appear.
 (I have 600+ thoughtful blog posts, and over 180 video interviews syndicated across the web.
 My national Social Media benchmarking research has been used by 100’s of organizations.
 And check out my LinkedIn profile, my website, my Amazon author profile, and Google…)

 Just about anyone can get up in front of a crowd and describe LinkedIn or Facebook, but the vast majority of audiences already know the basics.
 A true expert adds specificity: their presentations are targeted at specific industries or functional areas to achieve a specific goal.
 (My presentations – and my books – do this.
 My best audiences are those in service or knowledge-based organizations.)